-We’ve also helped hundreds of customers find the right care for their needs and helped hundreds more understand what support is available and how to get started.
+We’ve also helped hundreds of customers find the right aged care provider for their needs and helped hundreds more understand what support is available and how to get started.

 CareAbout wishes you a happy festive season: drink lots of water, connect with friends and family, and most importantly, stay safe.
 Read on to see what we’ve learnt in 2017.

 We’re a resilient bunch and often not comfortable with asking or receiving help.
 It’s hard to say housework has become impossible or I don’t shower because I can’t get myself easily clean and dressed.
 What we’ve learnt in 2017 is that if you don’t get help in the early stages, small things can grow into serious problems.